usnistgov/FederalProfile-8259A/_8259-Control/event.md

 - Establish, or assign to existing, roles within the organization responsibilities for collecting, securing and analyzing data from IoT devices, and associated systems, of interest to the organization.
 - Develop policies and procedures to establish the requirements for protecting information obtained from IoT device, and associated systems, intrusion-monitoring tools from unauthorized access, modification, and deletion.

-## Policies and procedures for security levels.
+## Policies and procedures for security level changes.

 Policies and procedures provide the details necessary to implement management and operational controls to govern when to heighten the level of security for an IoT device and associated systems.
 Controls that may be necessary: